mshibanami/redirect-web/docs/getting-started.md

 ## Case 3: Remove Query Parameters from URL

-This time, let's say you find out a query parameter `source=twitter` that the website uses to track you, and you decide to remove it to anonymize yourself.
+Suppose you find out a query parameter `source=twitter` that a website `example.com` uses to track you, and you decide to remove it to anonymize yourself.

 The rule would look like this: